mutluyuk/machinemetrics/docs/06-BiasVarTradeoff.md

 https://www.simplilearn.com/tutorials/machine-learning-tutorial/bias-and-variance

+## Simulated Breakdown of the MSPE

-Although conceptually the variance-bias trade-off seems intuitive, at least mathematically, we need to ask another practical question: Can we see the components of the decomposed MSPE?
-We may not see it in the actual data ( as we donot know real function and irreducible error) but we can show it with simulations.
+Although the variance-bias trade-off conceptually seems intuitive, at least from a mathematical standpoint, another practical question arises: Is it possible to observe the components of the decomposed Mean Squared Prediction Error (MSPE)?
+In real-world data, observing these components is challenging as we do not know the true function and irreducible error.
+However, we can illustrate this concept through simulations.

-We will use the same example we worked with before.
-We have years of schooling , which changes between 9 and 16.
-We sample from this "population" multiple times.
-Now the task is to use each sample and come up with a predictor (a prediction rule) to predict a number or multiple numbers drawn from the same population.
+For our analysis, we revisit the example discussed earlier.
+We consider years of schooling, varying between 9 and 16 years, as our variable of interest.
+From this 'population', we repeatedly take random samples.
+The objective now is to utilize each sample to develop a predictor or a set of prediction rules.
+These rules aim to predict a number or a series of numbers (years of schooling in this simulation) that are also drawn from the same population.
+By doing so, we can effectively simulate and analyze the decomposition of the MSPE, providing a clearer understanding of its components and their interplay.

 ```r